Emory University: Women's and civil rights movements

 The women's movement and civil rights movement during the 1950s and 1960s in the United States profoundly shaped the future of Emory University.
 Formerly an all-male school, Emory officially became a coeducational institution in 1953.
 Although it had previously admitted women under limited circumstances, the university had never before had a policy through which they could enroll in large numbers and as resident students.
 In 1959, sororities first appeared on campus.
 In 1962, in the midst of the civil rights movement, Emory embraced the initiative to end racial restrictions when it asked the courts to declare portions of the Georgia statutes unconstitutional.
 Previously, Georgia law denied tax-exempt status to private universities with racially integrated student bodies.
 The Supreme Court of Georgia ruled in Emory's favor and Emory officially became racially integrated.
 Marvin S. Arrington Sr. was Emory University's first, full-time African American student and graduated from Emory University School of Law in 1967.

 In 1971, Emory established one of the nation's first African-American studies programs and the first of its kind in the Southeastern United States.
 Emory's diversity and academic reputation continued to flourish under the leadership of the university's fifth president, James T. Laney.
 In addition to leading universities in the Southeastern United States in the promotion of racial equality, Laney and many of the school's faculty and administrators were outspoken advocates of global human rights and thus were openly opposed to the military dictatorship in South Korea (1961–1987).
 On March 30, 1983, Laney's friend Kim Dae-jung, while in political exile in the United States, presented a speech on human rights and democracy at Emory University and accepted an honorary Doctor of Laws degree.
-Kim would go on to play a major role in ending authoritarianism in South Korea, served as the eighth President of South Korea from 1998 to 2003, and was awarded the Nobel Peace Prize in 2000 for his successful implementation of the Sunshine Policy.
-Laney would later serve as United States Ambassador to South Korea and the Emory graduate school, founded in 1919, was named in his honor in 2009.
+Kim would go on to play a major role in ending authoritarianism in South Korea, served as the eighth president of South Korea from 1998 to 2003, and was awarded the Nobel Peace Prize in 2000 for his successful implementation of the Sunshine Policy.
+Laney would later serve as United States Ambassador to South Korea and Emory graduate school, founded in 1919, was named in his honor in 2009.